-I’ve had a few days away with my tribe in Berlin, which was definitely some R&R time for me.
+I’ve had a few days away in Berlin, which was definitely some R&R time for me.
 But when you’re a small business owner, then you’re never entirely off.
 And as content is my business, then ideas and inspiration are my stock in trade.

 Thankfully, ideas are all around, particularly when you’re somewhere new.
 Or maybe when you’re in switched off mode, things appear differently to you.
 So, while I wasn’t really actively hunting for content, then there were all kinds of things that might get worked into future posts.
 Here’s some ideas I’m mulling over: